willothy/flatten.nvim/README.md

 - [x] Open files from terminal buffers without creating a nested session
 - [x] Allow blocking for git commits
 - [x] Configuration
-  - [x] Callbacks for user-specific workflows
+  - [x] Callbacks/hooks for user-specific workflows
-  - [x] Open in vsplit, split, tab, or current window
+  - [x] Open in vsplit, split, tab, current window, or alternate window
 - [x] Pipe from terminal into a new Neovim buffer ([demo](https://user-images.githubusercontent.com/38540736/225779817-ed7efea8-9108-4f28-983f-1a889d32826f.mp4))
 - [x] Setting to force blocking from the commandline, regardless of filetype